A Beginner's Guide on International Trademark Registration through Madrid System

 Third Stage: Substantive Examination by local IP Offices of Designated Contracting Countries

-There are 3 possible outcomes on the International Trademark Application under the Madrid System, from the IP Office of the designated countries:-
+There are 3 possible outcomes on the International Trademark Application under the Madrid System, from the IP Offices of the designated countries:-

 Statement of grant of protection - Where there are no grounds of refusal and the IP Office agrees to grant protection on the trademark, it will send the statement to WIPO.